hanegraaff/aws-cloudwatch-observability/java-open-telemetry/README.md

 * `http://localhost:8080/business-metrics/`

+## Running the sample app as a Docker container
+The simplest way to run the sample app is to run it as a Docker container.
+Using this method, both the AWS ADOT Collector and the sample app will be run together using Docker Compose.

+1. Build project and container:

+    ```cmd
+    >> build-docker.sh
+    ```

+2. Run the images:
+    ```
+    >> run-docker.sh
+    ```

 ## Running the sample app as a standalone Java App

-## Running the sample app as a standalone Java App
+Alternatively, you can run the sample application as standalone application.
+There is no difference in functionality no matter how you run the application.

 1. Run the AWS OTEL Collector.
 The easiest way is to do so using in a Docker container: